clampist/gemini-player/README.md

 - **Naming:** Use camelCase for ad-hoc values declared inside a test.
 Reserve SCREAMING_SNAKE_CASE for constants shared across the module.
 - **Assertions:** Prefer regular `expect` for critical checks.
 Only use `expect.soft` for non-blocking validations and document the rationale with comments when you do.
 - **Steps:** Give each `test.step` a business-meaningful description and keep page-operation details inside helpers under `tests/support/`.
 - **Page Objects:** Page Object classes are available in `tests/pages/`.
 They encapsulate selectors, waits, and retry logic, allowing test specs to focus on business scenarios.
-See [tests/pages/README.md](tests/pages/README.md) for details.